DesignersAnonymous/ITS/feasting.markdown

   from Two Chimps Coffee in Oakham, roasted to order for a perfect start to your morning.
   It’s all part of our commitment to supporting local producers and giving our guests a truly authentic Rutland experience.
+sections:
-Smoke N Sticks Title: Smoke ‘N Stix
+- title: Smoke ‘N Stix
+  description: |
-Smoke N Sticks Description: "Introducing Smoke n Stix, our unique event and outdoor kitchen space designed for unforgettable culinary experiences!
-Available for groups booking two domes or more, this versatile area allows you to cook and dine together in a beautiful setting. \n\nWith seating for up to 40 people, Smoke 'n Stix offers a fantastic undercover space that blends indoor and outdoor elements, ensuring you can enjoy your time together regardless of the weather. \n\nEquipped with outdoor cooking facilities, including a giant log-fired pizza oven, BBQ, gas hob, and oven, as well as a kitchen prep area, you’ll have everything you need to create delicious meals and memorable moments."
+    Introducing Smoke n Stix, our unique event and outdoor kitchen space designed for unforgettable culinary experiences!
+Available for groups booking two domes or more, this versatile area allows you to cook and dine together in a beautiful setting.

-Smoke N Sticks Images:
+    With seating for up to 40 people, Smoke 'n Stix offers a fantastic undercover space that blends indoor and outdoor elements, ensuring you can enjoy your time together regardless of the weather.

+    Equipped with outdoor cooking facilities, including a giant log-fired pizza oven, BBQ, gas hob, and oven, as well as a kitchen prep area, you’ll have everything you need to create delicious meals and memorable moments.
+  images:
   - "/uploads/IMG_9253.jpg"
   - "/uploads/IMG_9254.jpg"
   - "/uploads/IMG_9255.jpg"
   - "/uploads/81a9d4f3-624b-4a6e-aca2-faba6440c3bf.JPG"
   - "/uploads/6acaa227-7ee8-43f0-a106-34b57f2779e7.JPG"
   - "/uploads/in%20the%20stix%20event%20spaceWhatsApp%20Image%202022-09-26%20at%20in%20the%20stix%20event%20space9.5in%20the%20stix%20event%20space.33-0a89d3.jpeg"

-BBQ Title: BBQ's
+- title: BBQ's
+  description: |
-BBQ Description: Each of our domes is equipped with its own outdoor cooking setup, so you can embrace al fresco dining during your stay.
+    Each of our domes is equipped with its own outdoor cooking setup, so you can embrace al fresco dining during your stay.
 Domes 1 to 4 feature our fantastic log-fired ovens — incredibly versatile, they allow you to cook pizzas directly on the hot stones for that authentic crispy base, or use the baking trays provided to whip up all kinds of delicious meals.
 Domes 5 and 6 come with our new ceramic eggs, a wonderful bit of kit that burns charcoal (supplied on site).
 Perfect for traditional BBQs, these ceramic eggs can also be used as an oven for slow-roasting, or fitted with a pizza stone so you can craft your own homemade pizza.
 Whatever you choose, you’ll have everything you need to cook up a memorable feast under the stars.
-BBQ Images:
+  images:
   - "/uploads/IMG_9253.jpg"
   - "/uploads/IMG_9254.jpg"
   - "/uploads/IMG_9255.jpg"
   - "/uploads/81a9d4f3-624b-4a6e-aca2-faba6440c3bf.JPG"
   - "/uploads/6acaa227-7ee8-43f0-a106-34b57f2779e7.JPG"
   - "/uploads/in%20the%20stix%20event%20spaceWhatsApp%20Image%202022-09-26%20at%20in%20the%20stix%20event%20space9.5in%20the%20stix%20event%20space.33-0a89d3.jpeg"

-Pizza & Steak Nights Title: Pizza & Steak Nights
+- title: Pizza & Steak Nights
+  description: |
-Pizza & Steak Nights Description: If you’re looking to enjoy a relaxing evening without the hassle of cooking, let us take care of your meal!
+    If you’re looking to enjoy a relaxing evening without the hassle of cooking, let us take care of your meal!
 We can organize a delicious dining experience tailored to your preferences, allowing you to unwind and savour the moment with your guests.
 Whether it’s a gourmet dinner prepared by local chefs or our famous pizza and steak nights, we’ll ensure that your culinary needs are met so you can focus on what truly matters—making memories with your loved ones.
 Just let us know what you have in mind, and we’ll handle the rest!
-Pizza & Steak Nights Images:
+  images:
   - "/uploads/In%20the%20Stix%20Lifestyle_DSC8921-Editcopy-6ca7da.jpg"
   - "/uploads/In%20the%20Stix%20Lifestyle_DSC9394-Edit.jpg"
   - "/uploads/IMG_9257.jpg"
   - "/uploads/IMG_9263.PNG"
   - "/uploads/IMG_9258.PNG"
   - "/uploads/IMG_9260.PNG"
   - "/uploads/IMG_9264.PNG"
 One Pot Meals Title: ONE POT MEALS
 One Pot Meals Description: "Our one-pot meals have proven to be a fantastic solution for easing the stress of cooking on your first night of your holiday.
 Our home-cooked